 The Long Road Ahead

 Had Dr. Sushila Nayar been alive, I believe she would have walked these wards with a quiet nod of approval.
-She founded this college on the idea that healthcare is a form of social service, a Gandhian “Sadhana.”
+She founded this college on the idea that healthcare is a form of social service—a Gandhian Sadhana.
 In the pandemic, we were asked to prove it.
 We did not falter.
 We learned, we stumbled, we corrected course, and we kept going.
 In the end, it was not the protocols alone that sustained us, but an unspoken understanding that while perfection was impossible, abandonment was unthinkable.